Tornadoes of 1994: May

-161 tornadoes were confirmed in May.
+There were 161 tornadoes confirmed in the United States in May.

 June

-234 tornadoes were confirmed in June.
+There were 234 tornadoes confirmed in the United States in June.

 June 13–14

 Four tornadoes touched down on June 13, including an F2 tornado in Jackson, Michigan and another F2 tornado in Olean, New York.
 Three weak tornadoes also touched down the next day.

 June 18

 At least one tornado was confirmed in St. Francis/Portage Lake, Maine and caused two injuries.